 Native American, Alaska Native and Native Hawai’ian Elders are uplifted by cultures that embrace and honor them.
 The relational nature of these cultures can be a protective factor for many Elders against the traumas of discrimination, intentional dehumanization, genocide, and cultural erasure.
 These truths present challenges for government entities, including ADVSD, as AAAs strive to serve Native Elders equitably and consistent with their values and culture, as well as the charges of the Older Americans Act.

 ADVSD’s recent needs assessment survey had 65 respondents that identify as Native American or Alaska Native.
 Native Hawai’ian elders participated in the survey and their responses are combined with Pacific Islander older adults.
 In combination, the respondents identified income, housing, food security, and health care access as their top four most important needs (See Attachment E: Needs Ranking by Identity), which is consistent with the ranking of the general population.
 Of note, this group of respondents prioritized Race and Identity, defined as Services and programs that recognize and respect race, personal identity, and culture as an inseparable part of [my] life, experience, and wellbeing, as their #5 need, which is a departure from other people of color.
-The survey data is not explicitly generalizable to the whole population of Native American, Alaska Native, and Native Hawaii’an elders in Multnomah County, however, we can use this information to guide ADVSD’s planning work with Elders in partnership with Native-led organizations, Tribal governments, and coordination with regional AAA partners.
+The survey data is not explicitly generalizable to the whole population of Native American, Alaska Native, and Native Hawai’ian elders in Multnomah County, however, we can use this information to guide ADVSD’s planning work with Elders in partnership with Native-led organizations, Tribal governments, and coordination with regional AAA partners.

 The National Council on Indian Aging’s 2019 report, The State of Tribal Elders, shares the personal, health, and economic impact of policy and practice on elders, including marked health disparities, over representation in poverty, greater need for long-term services and supports, and caregiver support.
 The report notes14: